-• Send a NOSEQ command to clear and set active sequence #0.

-- Send ADD,... commands as needed to program the desired sequence.
+- Send a NOSEQ command to clear and set active sequence #0. - Send ADD,... commands as needed to program the desired sequence.
 After each command send the ERR? command to check for any incompatibility between the requested test step operation and the V7X.
 The V7X will append each ADD,... test step to sequence #0, so the user should send each desired step in the correct order. - Send the RUN command.
 The V7X will now run the sequence. - Poll the V7X at intervals to detect completion of the sequence.
 The selection of the polling interval is up to the user, for short test sequences this could be as fast as every millisecond, for long sequences perhaps every 100milliseconds or longer would suffice.
 Either the STEP? or RUN? commands can be used for polling, the STEP? command is recommended as it provides more information in the response.
 If needed, the user could also program MEASRSLT? command(s) to extract actual measurements during execution of the sequence.
-If multiple measurement results are required during execution, the user should send multiple MEASRSLT? commands as a set of commands, the V7X responds with all of the measurement results as a single set in the same order as requested.
+If multiple measurement results are required during execution, the user should send multiple MEASRSLT? commands, the V7X responds with all of the measurement results as a single set in the same order as requested.
 In this manner some interface time is saved, and it is guaranteed that all of the measurement results are consistent in time with each other.
-When using asynchronous timed polling the user should be careful as the OS may cause undesired operation - o If the user calls for an asynchronous timed event from the OS which is handled by the user code sending the query command(s) and fetching the response(s) then command overrun can occur if polling is too fast.
+When using asynchronous timed polling the user should be careful as the OS may cause undesired operation - If the user calls for an asynchronous timed event from the OS which is handled by the user code sending the query command(s) and fetching the response(s) then command overrun can occur if polling is too fast.
 The V7X may slightly delay either the command or the response to beyond the time interval being used for polling, also the OS itself may delay the transmission or reception.
 In some OS's calls are made regardless of the completion of the preceding call so the second call will cause commands to be transmitted even though the responses from the first call have not been received yet.
-The user should use some sort of software interlock to prevent this if needed. - This issue does not occur if the user uses synchronous coding i.e. send the query command(s) wait for the response(s) wait for some delay repeat. - Once the test sequence has completed (e.g. the response to the STEP? command is 0) the user may request for the test results.
-There are various methods of achieving this, which the user chooses is dependent on the level of detail needed.
-The following query commands are recommended - o RSLT? responds with the overall test status, giving overall pass/fail information. - STEPRSLT? for each defined step giving detailed information regarding each step. - If the user requires to run the sequence again (usually with a different DUT) then simply repeat the process starting with the RUN command there is no need to reprogram the sequence itself unless changes are needed.
+The user should use some sort of software interlock to prevent this if needed. - This issue does not occur if the user uses synchronous coding i.e., send the query command(s) wait for the response(s) wait for some delay repeat. - Once the test sequence has completed (e.g., the response to the STEP? command is 0) the user may request for the test results.
+The following query commands are recommended - RSLT? responds with the overall test status, giving overall pass/fail information. - STEPRSLT? for each defined step giving detailed information regarding each step. - If the user requires to run the sequence again (usually with a different DUT) then simply repeat the process starting with the RUN command there is no need to reprogram the sequence itself unless changes are needed.